 Review the Form 13F XML code and an HTML preview securely online.
 The HTML preview is based on the official SEC 13F template and reflects how it will appear once filed on the SEC web site.
 If filtering options are selected, review a report illustrating the adjustments our software made to information table data.

 Provide your approval to file.
 Newsfile will submit the Form 13F XML data to the SEC EDGAR system and provide you with an email acceptance message.

-Contact us to learn how our Form 13F software solution can work for you.
+Over 100 investment managers trust Newsfile to prepare and file Form 13F each quarter.
+Contact us to learn how our Form 13F filing service can work for you.